alexpolt/alexpolt.github.io/src/lenin-lights.md

   Never thought of using gl\_PrimitiveID (SV\_PrimitiveID) for anything but recently realized that lights can be grouped for a primitive and iterated over in the pixel shader.
-I decided to cook up a WebGL Demo showing this (in WebGL1 I have to supply primitive id in a buffer and use float textures for light parameters). **Warning:** for some bizarre reason there are artifacts in *Internet Explorer 11*.
+I decided to cook up a WebGL Demo showing this (in WebGL1 I have to supply primitive id in a buffer and use float textures for light parameters). **Warning: for some bizarre reason there are iugly artifacts in Internet Explorer 11**.

   The lights are clustered into a 3D array of 25x25x25 depending on the distance from a cell.
-  The total number of lights is 500.
+  The total number of lights is 400.
 During a frame a dynamic float texture is updated: for every face we load the lights from the precomputed array (based on the face's center point) and write them into the texture.
 In the shader we compute the uv using the primitive id and sample it for each light.